armory/docs/content/en/continuous-deployment/installation/armory-operator/_index.md

 1. `kubectl` delegates manifest validation and deployment to the Operator.
 1. The Operator validates the manifest and uses Halyard to deploy Spinnaker.

-The Armory Operator's `SpinnakerService` CRD and Armory Enterprise `SpinnakerService.yml` are slightly different than their open source counterparts so that `kubectl` knows to delegate to the Armory Operator.
+The Armory Operator's `SpinnakerService` CRD and Armory Continuous Deployment `SpinnakerService.yml` are slightly different than their open source counterparts so that `kubectl` knows to delegate to the Armory Operator.

 ## Comparison of the Spinnaker Operator and the Armory Operator

-Use the Armory Operator if you want to deploy Armory Enterprise and use its proprietary features.
+Use the Armory Operator if you want to deploy Armory Continuous Deployment and use its proprietary features.

 {{% include "armory-operator/op-feature-compare.md" %}}